Guest post by Kayleigh Alexandra

 The #MSWL hashtag is a particularly useful one you can follow.
 Standing for manuscript wish list, it is used by agents looking for specific manuscripts they want to see.

-Share Your Work Through High-Quality Visuals
+Share Text Through High-Quality Visuals

-As the examples above show, it’s possible to share text in a visually-striking way.
+It’s possible to share text in a visually-striking way.
 This is the ideal way to share your work on Instagram, giving potential readers an insight into your writing style and literary worlds.

 A screenshot of your work with a filter overlay will suffice (who doesn’t love the rustic nostalgia of a typewriter?).
 But text overlays are a popular and easy method that are Insta-worthy.
 There are lots of free online photo editors that are intuitive and easy to use, so it’s simple to get started with this.

 Takeaway tip: Choose a quote or paragraph that you feel particularly exemplifies your work and style.
 Next, use a free online photo editor to create a graphic displaying it.
-Find a nice photo that serves as its background, and use a text overlay to add your quote or passage.
+Find a nice photo that serves as a background, and use a text overlay to add your quote or passage.